binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

   * Platform as a Service (PaaS)
   * Serverless Technologies
   * Is it even possible to move to an on-premise solution?
-* What happens when your provider goes down, looses your data?
+* What happens when your provider goes down, or loses your data?
 Can you or your business survive without them or without the data they are hosting?
-* Do you have a strategy in place for the event that your provider(s) discontinue their service.
+* Do you have a strategy in place for the event that your provider(s) discontinue their service?
 How quickly can you migrate?
 Where would you migrate to?
 Will you be able to retrieve your data?
 Do you actually own your data?
+I discuss these issues in the Cloud chapter in more depth
 * Do your providers have Service Level Agreements (SLAs) and have you tested them?
-* Fault tolerance, capacity management and scalability is often (not always) better with cloud providers
+* Fault tolerance, capacity management and scalability is often (not always) better with Cloud providers
 * Do you back up your data and have you tested the restoration of it, or do you also out-source this?
 If so, have your tested the out-sourced providers data secrecy and recoverability?
 You will also have to do this regularly, just because a provider passes once, does not mean it always will.
-Providers consist of people to, and people make mistakes
+Providers consist of people too, and people make mistakes
 * Do you test your disaster recovery plan regularly?
-If you own your own infrastructure, you can get hands-on access, in the cloud this is usually impossible
+If you own your own infrastructure, you can get hands-on access, in the Cloud this is usually impossible
 * Do you have a strategy in place for when your accounts with your providers are locked out or hijacked by a malicious actor?
 Have you tested it?
 If you own your own infrastructure, you have far more control with this
-* Do you have security solutions in the cloud also, what happens if they become unavailable?
+* Do you have security solutions in the Cloud, and if so, what happens if they become unavailable?

 ### Windows